-2000 Stock Plan
+2001 Stock Plan

-Our 2000 Stock Plan, or the 2000 Plan, provides for the granting of incentive stock options within the meaning of Section 422 of the Internal Revenue Code of 1986, as amended, and for the granting to employees, directors and consultants of nonstatutory stock options and stock purchase rights.
-The 2000 Plan was approved by the board of directors in August of 2000 and by the stockholders in of 2001.
-A total of 3,000,000 shares of common stock has been reserved for issuance under the 2000 Plan, none of which have been issued as of the date of this offering.
+Our 2001 Stock Plan, or the 2001 Plan, provides for the granting of incentive stock options within the meaning of Section 422 of the Internal Revenue Code of 1986, as amended, and for the granting to employees, directors and consultants of nonstatutory stock options and stock purchase rights.
+The 2001 Plan was approved by the board of directors in June of 2001 and by the stockholders in July of 2001.
+A total of 3,000,000 shares of common stock

+(subject to equitable adjustment in the event of a recapitalization, merger, spin-off or other similar event) has been reserved for issuance under the 2001 Plan, none of which have been issued as of the date of this offering.
 The number of shares reserved for issuance under the Purchase Plan will be increased on the first day of each of our fiscal years by the lesser of:

-- 3,000,000 shares; - 5% of our outstanding common stock on the last day of the immediately preceding fiscal year; or - the number of shares determined by the board of directors.
+- 3,000,000 shares (subject to equitable adjustment in the event of a recapitalization, merger, spin-off or other similar event); - 5% of our outstanding common stock on the last day of the immediately preceding fiscal year; or - the number of shares determined by the board of directors.

-The 2000 Plan may be administered by the board of directors or a committee of the board of directors, which committee shall, in the case of options intended to qualify as the "performance-based compensation" within the meaning of Section 162(m) of the Code, consist of two or more "outside directors" within the meaning of Section 162(m) of the Code.
-The administrator has the power to determine the terms of the options granted, including the exercise price, the number of shares, the exercisability thereof, and the form of consideration payable upon exercise.
-The board of directors has the authority to amend, suspend or terminate the 2000 Plan, provided that the action may not adversely affect any share of common stock previously issued and sold or any option previously granted under the 2000 Plan.
+The 2001 Plan may be administered by the board of directors or a committee of the board of directors, which committee shall, in the case of options intended to qualify as the "performance-based compensation" within the meaning of Section 162(m) of the Code, consist of two or more "outside directors" within the meaning of Section 162(m) of the Code.
+The board of directors administers the 2001 Plan with respect to awards granted to non-employee directors.
+Except with respect to the automatic grant of options to our non-employee directors, the administrator has the power to determine the terms of the options granted, including the exercise price, the number of shares, the exercisability thereof, and the form of consideration payable upon exercise.
+The board of directors has the authority to amend, suspend or terminate the 2001 Plan, provided that the action may not adversely affect any share of common stock previously issued and sold or any option previously granted under the 2001 Plan.